phalcon-orphanage/docs/en/reference/models-cache.rst

 Caching PHQL Queries
 --------------------
-All queries in the ORM, no matter how high level syntax we used to create them are handled internally using PHQL.
+Regardless of the syntax we used to create them, all queries in the ORM are handled internally using PHQL.
 This language gives you much more freedom to create all kinds of queries.
 Of course these queries can be cached:

 .. code-block:: php